hydrogenbond007/docs.wormhole.com/docs/tutorials/quick-start/relayer/README.md

 ### Wormhole Network Spy

 In order for our Relayer app to receive messages, a local Spy must be running that watches the guardian network.
 Our relayer app will receive updates from this Spy.
+Spy is a module that listens to the incoming traffic from the Guardian nodes on Wormhole.

 <details>
 <summary><b>Testnet Spy</b></summary>